Lincoln Wheat Penny (1909–1958): Values & Key Dates

-The Lincoln penny is not just one of the most widely collected issues among all United States coinage, but it’s also one of the most familiar coins anywhere in the world.
+The Lincoln penny is not just one of the most widely collected issues among all United States coinage.
+It’s also one of the most familiar coins anywhere in the world.
 While the Lincoln Wheat cent is a long-obsolete coin that has been gradually disappearing from circulation over the past decades, it remains one of the first coin collectors begin searching for.
 Yet, even many of the most advanced collectors stick to collecting Lincoln cents throughout their lives.

-A great many numismatists focus on studying and collecting Lincoln Wheat cents exclusively, in part because the series is so complex and lends to so many incredible finds.
+A great many numismatists focus on studying and collecting Lincoln Wheat cents exclusively.
+This is in part because the series is so complex and lends to so many incredible finds.
 New discoveries are still being made among the Lincoln Wheat penny, including repunched mintmarks and other minor and major die varieties of varying significance.

 Many collectors will build sets of Lincoln Wheat pennies using cardboard folders, deluxe albums, or museum-quality Lucite holders.
 Then there are the collectors who seek high-grade examples encapsulated by third-party coin grading firms and use these coins to build registry sets.
 But there is no right or wrong way to collect Lincoln pennies!

-As Lincoln Wheat penny values range all over the price spectrum, the series offers something for just about everybody regardless of their income or collecting level.
-And, because of this, the Lincoln cent reigns to this day as one of the most versatile, beloved coin series and rightly claims a strong following of millions of collectors in the United States and around the globe.
+As shown above, Lincoln Wheat penny values range all over the price spectrum.
+The series offers something for just about everybody regardless of their income or collecting level.
+And, because of this, the Lincoln cent reigns to this day as one of the most versatile, beloved coin series.
+It rightly claims a strong following of millions of collectors in the United States and around the globe.

 Joshua McMorrow-Hernandez is a journalist, editor, and blogger who has won multiple awards from the Numismatic Literary Guild.
 He has also authored numerous books, including works profiling the history of the United States Mint and United States coinage.